Roknos/helix-black-mesa/README.md

 - [ ] Scientits specialization
 - [ ] Administration groups
 - [ ] Research items
-- [ ] Playable Xen faction, but honestly I don't how so ... we'll see
+- [ ] Playable Xen faction, but honestly I don't know how so ... we'll see
 - [ ] Wiki ?
 Maybe, if I'm brave enough

 # Download and installation